 Lance managed the task faultlessly, nailing his final lap to take his maiden pole by 0.290s from Red Bull star Max Verstappen.
 On the Sunday, he made a superb getaway to lead 32 laps of the race, only for unseen front wing damage undetected during his pitstop to prevent him taking a famous win.

-For 2021, alongside new team-mate Sebastian Vettel, Lance returns the Aston Martin marque to the Formula One grid for the first time in over 60 years.
+In 2021, alongside new team-mate Sebastian Vettel, Lance returned the Aston Martin marque to the Formula One grid for the first time in over 60 years - going on to deliver a best finish of sixth in the 2021 Qatar Grand Prix, demonstrating expert tyre management and racecraft to climb the order.

 Lance has a passion for testing his physical limits and mental fortitude both on and off the track – whether that's in the solitude of the great Rocky Mountains while backcountry skiing, chasing waves on his surfboard or switching his four wheels for two and opening up his motorcycle at the track.